History

 1st APAO Congress

-The first Academy President and Congress President was Dr Ocampo, the “Father of Modern Philippine Ophthalmology”.
+The first Academy President and Congress President was Dr De Ocampo, the “Father of Modern Philippine Ophthalmology”.
 The Academy was formed with the principal objective of fostering closer relations among ophthalmologists and ophthalmological societies in the Asia-Pacific region in order to combat blindness.
 Today it serves as an important platform to promote the prevention of blindness and restoration of sight through service, research, teaching and education in ophthalmology.
 Other objectives are to encourage the free exchange of ophthalmic knowledge and the advancement of the standard of eye care through the organization of congresses and/or other conferences.
 More importantly, APAO is entrusted with forming a family of ophthalmological societies for the welfare of all the people and nations in the Asia-Pacific region.

 Initially, the APAO Congress was held once every 4 years.
 From 1972, the APAO Congress was held biennially.
 To meet the growing demand for more frequent interactions in an ever-changing world, the APAO Congress has been an annual event since the 21st Congress in Singapore in 2006, providing ophthalmologists in the region and beyond with an important platform for the exchange of ideas.